MadhuShreee07/PlayStore-PowerBI-Analysis-/README.md

 - Used Tables for detailed, category-level insights

 🖱️ **Interactive Reporting**
-- Slicers to filter data dynamically by category and app type
+- Implemented slicers for dynamic filtering by category and app type
-- Cross-filtering between visuals for better exploration
+- Enabled cross-filtering between visuals for deeper exploration

 🎨 **Dashboard Design & Layout**
 - Designed a clean, intuitive, and easy-to-navigate dashboard
 - Focused on clarity, consistency, and storytelling through visuals

+---

 ## 🚀 Key Insights
 - Most apps on the Play Store are free, but paid apps often show slightly higher average ratings